nfergu/referrers/README.md

 ## TODO

+* Check what Python versions this actually works with
 * Run MyPy and PyLint and fix any issues
 * Add more test cases
 * Try to make handling of untracked objects more robust and faster